 - 2-year warranty included

-The lid is secured by a magnet which keeps it on so you won’t get any spillages halfway through your grind and at 2 inches wide it is one of the most convenient ways of grinding your spices so can follow you anywhere.
-With 8 color options and diamond-shaped teeth to make sure the grind is always easy to turn you only have to open the bottom chamber to collect the contents and add it to your meal.
+The lid ensures you won’t get any spillages halfway through your grind and at 2.4 inches wide it is one of the most convenient ways of grinding your spices so can follow you anywhere.
+With diamond-shaped teeth to make sure the grind is always easy to turn you only have to open the bottom chamber to collect the contents and add it to your meal.

 - Compact and easy to use

 - Comes with a pollen scraper

 - Strong & sturdy

 - Not as effective on seeds

 From the reputable brand that is Khun Rikon, this impressive spice grinder is easy to turn thanks to the easy grip handle that you push back and forth and looks great on your kitchen table when it comes to adding a little pepper to your meal.
 The manual operation means you get to save electricity and features a knob for adjusting the coarseness once you have loaded it with peppercorns or any other spice.